soygul/koan/README.md

 Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)

 ## Configuration
-All configuration is specified in the [config](config/) folder, particularly the [config.js](config/config.js) file.
-Here you will need to specify your database name and hook up any social app keys if you want integration with Twitter, Facebook, or Google.
+All configuration is specified in the [server/config](server/config/) folder, particularly the [config.js](server/config/config.js) file.
+Here you can hook up any social app keys if you want integration with Twitter, Facebook, or Google.

 ## Heroku Deployment
 Before you start make sure you have <a href="https://toolbelt.heroku.com/">heroku toolbelt</a> installed.